TonyPhipps/SIEM/Incident-Response-Plan.md

  |  Medium   |    8h     |
  |    Low    |    24h    |

 Recipients are expected to acknowledge the receipt of notification emails following the same timeline above.
-If an acknowledgement is not received, the Incident Responder will begin the notification process again seeking acknowledgement through another means of communication, like email or phone.
-Further lack of response will result in escalating the case to a higher authority.
-The notification process will be repeated until acknowledgement is received or if the incident runs its course to complete recovery.
+If an acknowledgement is not received, the Incident Responder shall begin the notification process again seeking acknowledgement through another means of communication, like email or phone.
+Further lack of response shall result in escalating the ticket to a higher authority.
+The notification process shall be repeated until acknowledgement is received or if the ticket runs its course to complete recovery.

-High or emergency cases that require continuous attention will be passed along during each shift turnover until resolved.
+High or emergency tickets that require continuous attention shall be passed along during each shift turnover until resolved.

 ### External Notification

-All external correspondence must be sent with courtesy copies (CC) to the Incident Response Team email box with incident ID number in the subject.
-All correspondence with Emergency priority will be sent with CC to sender's manager and the recipients manager, when possible.
+All external correspondence shall be sent with courtesy copies (CC) to the Incident Response Team email box with the unique ticket ID number in the subject.
+All correspondence with Emergency priority shall be sent with CC to sender's manager and the recipients manager, when possible.

-Any incident that may potentially affect another organization must be reported to that organization as soon as possible along with a summary sufficiently detailed to allow them to begin an investigation.
+Any incident that may potentially affect another organization shall be reported to that organization as soon as possible along with a summary sufficiently detailed to allow them to begin an investigation.

-Incidents or situations escalating or expected to escalate to Law Enforcement or to parties outside the organization will also include notification of management beforehand and during email, phone, or other correspondence.
+Tickets being escalated or that are expected to be escalated to Law Enforcement or to parties outside the organization shall also include notification of management beforehand and during email, phone, or other correspondence.

-Example external parties
+Example external parties inlude:
 - Law Enforcement
 - Internet Servie Providers may assist in blocking major distributed attacks or tracing the origin.
 - Owners of Attacking Addresses.

 If attacks are originating from an external organization’s IP address space, coordination with the designated security contacts for the organization may be necessary to alert them to the activity or to ask them to respond and collaborate.

 ### Law Enforcement Notification and Interaction

-Law Enforcement will be notified of all activity matching the following characteristics:
+Law Enforcement shall be notified of all activity matching the following characteristics:
 - Threatens public safety
 - Threatens national security
 - Substantial operational or financial impact to a U.S. citizen, company, or similar entity
 - Involves child pornography
 - Otherwise legally questionable

-Report of such incidents will occur according to priority timelines previously outlined.
-Any reported incident will include all related evidence and investigation will be paused immediately.
+Report of such incidents shall occur according to priority timelines previously outlined.
+Any reported ticket shall include all related evidence and investigation shall be paused immediately.
 If the Incident Responder or takes action on behalf of Law Enforcement, they are considered an Agent of Law Enforcement, possibly leading to a court summons.
 Such authorization must be provided by a manager or a higher position of authority.
 If authorization is provided, the Incident Responder must ensure that all evidence handling, chain of custody forms, and notes are thoroughly recorded.
 Management and Law Enforcement must remain fully informed and involved regarding all decisions revolving around Law Enforcement requesting action of an Incident Responder.

-For incidents to be investigated for computer crime, a qualifying Incident Responder will have a firm understanding of proper forensics and evidence handling policies and procedures.
+For incidents to be investigated for computer crime, a qualifying Incident Responder shall have a firm understanding of proper forensics and evidence handling policies and procedures.
 Otherwise, the Incident Handler must stand by and seek the assistance of a qualified Incident Responder to perform proper evidence collection.
 Data and information gathered for forensics analysis or evidence must be obtained and handled in accordance with various applicable laws, possibly spanning many jurisdictions, in order to ensure the authenticity and reliability of the information ensuring it remains admissible in court.

 Pornography alone is not enough to alert Law Enforcement unless it involves a minor or is otherwise legally questionable.

 ### Chain of Custody

 It is important to clearly document how all evidence has been preserved.
-Evidence shall be accounted for at all times; whenever evidence is transferred from person to person, chain of custody forms will detail the transfer and include each party’s signature.
+Evidence shall be accounted for at all times; whenever evidence is transferred from person to person, chain of custody forms shall detail the transfer and include each party’s signature.

-A proper chain of custody must be maintained for all evidence including, but not limited to, log files, forensic images, hard drives, peripherals, removable media, and other hardware related to the Incident.
+A proper chain of custody must be maintained for all evidence including, but not limited to, log files, forensic images, hard drives, peripherals, removable media, and other hardware related to the incident.
 This also applies to backups of evidence created while in abeyance of further instruction, shipment, or onsite pickup by Law Enforcement.

-Physical evidence will be placed in a protected storage container or secure areas appropriate for the classification of the data/hardware, where access is limited to and tracked by those investigating the incident.
+Physical evidence shall be placed in a protected storage container or secure areas appropriate for the classification of the data/hardware, where access is limited to and tracked by those investigating the incident.
 The evidence shall have a log file containing the following information:
 - Individual who created or acquired the evidence
 - System from which the image was attained
 - System IP and DNS name, if available